hknutzen/Netspoc/technical.markdown

 Netspoc will throw an error.

 Naturally, proper subset relations have to hold not only for zones, but also for routers.
-If a router is part of an area and surrounded by zones that are part of the area also, the subset realation has been proved for the surrounding zones and thus hold for the router as well.
-If the router is placed at the border of the area via `inclusive_border` though, it could still belong to another, overlapping area.
+For most of the routers, proper subset relation has been assured already by proving subset relations for the surrounding zones.
+If the routers are placed at the border of an area though, subset relations can be violated:

 {% include image.html src="./areas_overlapping_router.png" description="Overlapping areas with router as intersection." %}

-To assure proper subset relations for routers, every router contained via `inclusive_border` is processed like the zones above: each of the areas containing a certain router as `inclusive_border` compared with the area next in size to check whether every zone inside the smaller area is also contained in the bigger one.
+**Routers as intersection** to prevent overlapping areas with a single router as intersection, every router contained via `inclusive_border` is processed: each of the areas containing a certain router as `inclusive_border` is compared with the area next in size to check whether every zone inside the smaller area is also contained in the bigger one.
 If intersecting areas are found, Netspoc will throw an error.

+{% include image.html src="./areas_overlapping_router2.png" description="Wrong border definition of router violates proper subset relation ." %}

+**Routers with wrong border classification** It might happen that areas froming a proper subset relation regarding their zones are overlapping just because a router is included in the smaller area but not in the big one.
+To find such cases, all areas are processed, checking whether they are a subset of a bigger area.
+If so, all managed routers of the smaller area are checked to be included in the bigger area also.
+Netspoc will throw an error, ifoverlapping areas are found.

+### Establish aggregates

 * * *